Why Hand Blenders Are Perfect For Your Kitchen

-I recently replaced my old Braun model with a Cuisinart Smart Stick that came with some additional whisking and blending attachments.
-The smart stick has a powerful stainless steel blade and a comfort handle that makes it easy to control the appliance in the bowl.
-It comes highly recommended on Amazon, and I think it’s a great buy.
+I recently replaced my old Braun model with a Cuisinart Smart Stick with additional whisking and blending attachments.
+The smart stick has a powerful stainless steel blade and a comfortable handle that makes it easy to control the appliance in the bowl.

 What To Look For

-Here are some important features to look for when considering purchasing your own hand blender:
+Here are some essential features to look for when considering purchasing your hand blender:

-Design – The hand blender should feel good in your grip and not too heavy.
-The cord should extend away from the appliance so it doesn’t get in your way.
+The hand blender should feel good in your grip and not too heavy.
+The cord should extend away from the appliance to avoid getting in your way.
 The price for a hand blender is generally around $30, depending on how fancy the stick is.

-Attachments – Some models come with lots of extra attachments that you may or may not need.
-If you already own a food processor, there may be no need for a chopping blade or chopper/grinder attachment.
-And let’s face it, a hand blender chopping blade is not going to do the work of a standard food processor.
+Some models come with many extra attachments you may or may not need.
+For example, if you own a food processor, there may be no need for a chopping blade or chopper/grinder attachment.
+And let's face it; a hand blender chopping blade will not do the work of a standard food processor.

-Clean Up – An advantage of a hand blender is clean up.
-You can wash it under warm water right in the sink (unplugged of course) and some of the new models have detachable shafts that are dishwasher safe.
+An advantage of a hand blender is clean up.
+You can wash it under warm water right in the sink (unplugged, of course), and some of the new models have dishwasher-safe detachable shafts.